Parent Involvement Policy

 - Use the annual survey and feedback throughout the year to identify the effectiveness of the program.
 Information should be used the following year to make improvements to the Title I program.

-- Invite parents to attend an annual meeting at the beginning of each school year to review the existing policy and make any recommended changes.
+- Invite parents to attend an annual meeting in the fall each year to review the existing policy and make any recommended changes.